mozilla/treeherder/docs/list_of_services.rst

 ------------------

 This service executes asynchronous tasks that can be by triggered by the celerybeat task scheduler or by another worker.
-In a tipical treeherder deployment you will have two different pools of workers:
+In a typical treeherder deployment you will have two different pools of workers:

 *  a gevent based pool, generally good for I/O bound tasks
 * a pre-fork based pool, generally good for CPU bound tasks